 Member: Will Heyman

 Will could swim before he could walk and has been interested in marine and coastal environments ever since as an avid fishermen, snorkeler, sailor, diver, underwater photographer, scientist and conservation practitioner.
-Presently an associate professor of Geography at Texas A&M University in College Station, he focuses his research on the conservation and management of marine and coastal systems, particularly in the humid tropics.
+As an associate professor of Geography at Texas A&M University in College Station, he focused his research on the conservation and management of marine and coastal systems, particularly in the humid tropics.
 Will received a BS in Biology from Tufts University, and an MS and PhD in Marine Science from the University of South Carolina.
 He has had diverse and varied work experiences in New England, the Bahamas, Turks and Caicos, the Marshall Islands, and Belize.
 In each of these locations, and many others, he spent time living in and working with fishing communities.
 He maintains ongoing research on reef fish spawning aggregations, mangrove and seagrass productivity, coastal oceanography, coastal resource management and economics, bathymetric mapping, and the impacts of tourism on marine resources.
 He has been involved in several national and multi-national conservation exercises and has been an ardent supporter of broad stakeholder participation in the development of conservation and management plans and their implementation.
 Will has experienced the development of win-win coastal management through negotiation, constructive dialogue, and consensus building and looks forward to sharing this experience in his role on the Flower Garden Banks sanctuary advisory council.

 Member: Scott Hickman